-After its initial deployment, the CSB gathers all relevant facts to understand the circumstances surrounding the particular incident; these facts help the agency conduct its comprehensive review underlying causes and circumstances.
-This review, which can take a year or more, involves interviewing witnesses and other parties, collecting evidence, conducting lab testing, and creating logic trees/AcciMapping, etc. The CSB focuses on potential recommendations to prevent similar incidents in the future..
-To date, the CSB has conducted 70 investigations and issued 618 recommendations.
-Moving forward, the CSB is increasing the size of its investigative workforce and enhancing expertise in chemical process safety, safety culture, and environmental protection.
+After its initial deployment, the CSB gathers all relevant facts to understand the circumstances surrounding the particular incident; these facts help the agency conduct its comprehensive review of underlying causes and safety failures.
+This review, which can take up to a year or more, involves interviewing witnesses and other parties, collecting evidence, conducting lab testing, and diagramming the incident using logic tools.
+The CSB focuses on potential recommendations to prevent similar incidents in the future.
+Through FY 2011, the CSB has conducted 70 investigations and issued 624 recommendations.
+Moving forward, the CSB is increasing the size of its investigative workforce and enhancing expertise in chemical process safety, safety culture, human factors, and environmental protection.
 The agency is also increasingly focused on the timeliness of investigations by improving project management without compromising the in-depth analysis of the investigative process.